dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/capture-vision-router/settings.md

 ## outputSettingsToFile

-Output the targeted Capture Vision settings to a JSON file.
+Output a JSON file containing the settings for the specified `CaptureVisionTemplate`.

 <div class="sample-code-prefix"></div>
 >- Objective-C